-The Graduate School at the University of Utah is proud to announce the inaugural 2022-2023 Curci Foundation Fellows!
+The Graduate School at the University of Utah is proud to announce the inaugural 2022-2023 Curci Foundation Scholars.
 The seven students are the first cohort to receive support from a major $1.75 million gift from the Shurl and Kay Curci Foundation’s PhD scholarship initiative, a program that will fund two years of graduate school for incoming students pursuing doctoral degrees in the life sciences, prioritizing two groups who have historically been excluded from funding: women and international students.
-The scholarships include full tuition, stipend, and benefits for the fellows.
+The scholarships include full tuition, stipend, and benefits.

 The U is one of six of prestigious universities chosen to host the PhD scholarship from the Curci Foundation, an organization that, according to their website, “supports science-based research striving for the advancement of a healthy and sustainable future for humans.”
 The other Curci Foundation institutions include UC Berkeley, UC San Diego, UC San Francisco, University of Washington, and the University of Colorado-Boulder.

 “Our partnership with the Curci Foundation significantly expands opportunities for women and international student to achieve a doctoral degree in life sciences at a top-tier research institution,” said Dave Kieda, dean of the Graduate School.
 “Our graduate research programs span a wide range of disciplines across the School of Medicine and the Colleges of the Science, Pharmacy and Engineering.
 Our graduates are consistently ranked among the best programs in the world, and the Curci Scholarship will raise the diversity and international prominence of these programs.”